 The world of the spirit may only be realized through subjective personal experience and is not measurable by objective observation.
 If this inner life cannot be recorded scientifically, then from a material point of view it does not exist and there can be no acceptable concept of an intelligent compassionate and wise universal consciousness.
 In consequence there is no understanding of the ability of the individual to raise his level of spiritual awareness.
 The only purpose in life must be to concentrate upon physical comfort, the acquisition of factual knowledge and worldly goods – and having fun.

-We earlier looked at the world of the spirit.
 Despite the prevailing materialistic view, some progress is being made in accepting the possibility of a non-physical component to reality.
 The ‘depth psychologists’, including Jung, Assagioli and Maslow, all recognise a ‘lower’ unconscious and a ‘higher’ super-conscious.
 Awareness is growing of a form of intelligence and unity pervading the whole cosmos.
 In astronomy, discoveries are made almost daily, and it becomes ever more difficult to accept the chance creation of the astonishing array of gas clouds, galaxies, pulsars and red giants.

 This new understanding is appearing in publications such as ‘The Scientific and Medical Network,’ ‘Resurgence’ and ‘Meditation Monthly’, and in a range of books endeavouring to explore the ways science and spirituality are compatible.
 Still only a minority of scientists share this awakening and the overriding paradigm is one of materialism and denial of the spiritual.

 Can these differing outlooks be reconciled ?
 There are encouraging signs that this may be so.